reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 Our application's dependent resources like CloudWatch Log streams and IAM service roles also get created in this step.

-After the application is created, we will configure the application with the location of the S3 bucket where we uploaded the uber jar of the Flink application that we created before.
+After the application is created, we will configure the application with the location of the S3 bucket where we had uploaded the compiled code of the Flink application as an "uber" jar earlier.

 ### Running the Kinesis Data Analytics Application by Creating a Job

 We can run our application by choosing `Run` on our application's page in the AWS console.
 When we run our Kinesis Data Analytics application, the Kinesis Data Analytics service creates an Apache Flink job.

-The execution of the job, and the resources it uses, are managed by a Job Manager which separates the execution of the application into tasks.
+The execution of the job, and the resources it uses, are managed by a Job Manager.
+The  Job Manager separates the execution of the application into tasks.
 Each task is managed by a Task Manager.
 We examine the performance of each Task Manager, or the Job Manager as a whole to monitor the performance of our application.

 ### Creating Flink Application Interactively with Notebooks

-The Flink application we built earlier was authored separately in a Java IDE (Eclipse) and then packaged and deployed in Kinesis Data Analytics by uploading the compiled artifact (jar file) to an S3 bucket.
+The Flink application we built earlier, was authored separately in a Java IDE (Eclipse) and then packaged and deployed in Kinesis Data Analytics by uploading the compiled artifact (jar file) to an S3 bucket.

 Instead of using an IDE like Eclipse, we can use notebooks which are more widely used for data science tasks, for authoring Flink applications.
 A notebook is a web-based interactive development environment where data scientists write and execute code and visualize results.